OpenSourceOV/clamp-build-instructions/instructions.md

     ![](./images/IMG_5982.jpg)

-13. Paint the inside of the light box foot and attach the two remaining LED strips to two of the faces and feed the wires through the holes.
+13. Paint the inside of the illumination foot and attach the two remaining LED strips to two of the faces and feed the wires through the holes.
 Note the image shows the light foot printed with a transparent plastic.
 Transparent material is not required.
 The most important thing is that the light well is painted with a reflective material such as white paint (acrylic-based works well).

     ![](./images/IMG_5983.jpg)

-14. Insert the four 5mm x ~80mm bolts through the underside of the light box foot.
+14. Insert the four 5mm x ~80mm bolts through the underside of the illumination foot.

     ![](./images/IMG_5987.jpg)